-Prepare to nurse your new lawn for about two months, says the Maryland guide.
+- Prepare to nurse your new lawn for at least two months.

-It also recommends keeping foot traffic off young seedlings for at least a month, as they’re easily injured.
+- Keep foot traffic off young seedlings for at least a month; they are easily injured.

-The control of annual grass weeds such as crabgrass can be a challenge too, the guide says.
-Broadleaf herbicides should not be applied until the lawn has grown sufficiently to be mowed three times.
+- The control of weeds such as crabgrass can be a challenge, too, but broadleaf herbicides should not be applied until the lawn has been mowed three times.

 Mow the Right Way

-Which brings us to the next point: mowing.
-It may be scary to get out there and mow a young lawn, but it’s a vital part of establishment.
+It may be scary to mow a young lawn, but it is a vital part of establishment.
 Proper mowing height is crucial.
 Sufficient grass height allows the turf to mature before winter sets in and minimizes encroachment from weeds.

+Let fescue reach 4.5 inches, then mow it back to 3 inches.
 Allow those clippings to fall into the turf, where they’ll return nutrients to the soil.
-That alone can reduce the need for fertilizer by as much as 30-percent.
+That alone can reduce the need for fertilizer by as much as 30 percent.